top of page

 Remember to consider 'internal/external' factors (e.g. internal culture, finance, national policy) and 'flexible / stable' when considering this section.
 Think big picture and direction of travel.
 When assessing the current situation it is useful to look at it from a range of angles and from different stakeholder perspectives.

 Leaders often underestimate the power and use of the vision.
 It should be so clear that you can see it in your mind, feel it in your heart, know it in your head.
-It should be a motivator, it should be a guide, it should help you make decisions.
+It should be a motivator, a guide, and it should help you make decisions.

 How would you rate the 'quality' of the school vision, the extent to which it is known and understood by everyone, the extent to which it provides the sense of purpose and drive?
 How do leaders use it to shape the 3-5 year strategic plans?